 The water column model is not coupled to a prognostic and vertically resolved sediment model.
 Instead, sinking organic matter interacts with the sediment via "transfer functions" (Wallmann, 2010) on a detailed subgrid bathymetry (Somes et al., 2013).
 Sinking organic matter is partially intercepted at the bottom of each grid box by a sediment layer and the intercepted amount depends linearly on the fractional coverage of the grid box by seafloor.
-The intercepted organic P is remineralized in accordance with Eq.
-(1) and Eq.
-(2), whereby organic C and N are completely remineralized under oxygen or nitrate utilization without any burial.
+The intercepted organic P is remineralized in accordance with Eqs.
+(1) and (2), whereby organic C and N are completely remineralized under oxygen or nitrate utilization without any burial.

-- 135 Fractional coverage of every ocean grid box by seafloor was calculated on each model depth level according to the subgrid bathymetry (Somes et al., 2013).
-The subgrid bathymetry was inferred from ETOPO2v21 (National Geophysical Data Center, 2006).
-ETOPO2v2 has a horizontal resolution of 2-minutes fine enough to adequately represent continental shelves and slopes.
-The coarse standard model bathymetry in the UVic model has a horizontal resolution of 1.8° latitude x 3.6° longitude. - P burial in the sediment (BUR_P) was determined in every grid box with sediment from the difference between the simulated detritus P rain rate to the sediment (RR_P) and the benthic release of dissolved inorganic P from the sediment (BEN_P) :
+Fractional coverage of every ocean grid box by seafloor was calculated on each model depth level according to the subgrid bathymetry (Somes et al., 2013).
+The subgrid bathymetry was inferred from the 2 min Gridded Global Relief Data (ETOPO2v2) 1 (National Geophysical Data Center, 2006).
+ETOPO2v2 has a horizontal resolution of 2 min, which is fine enough to adequately represent continental shelves and slopes.
+The coarse standard model bathymetry in the UVic model has a horizontal resolution of 1.8° latitude \times 3.6° longitude.

+P burial in the sediment (BUR_P) was determined in every grid box with sediment from the difference between the simulated detritus P rain rate to the sediment (RR_P) and the benthic release of dissolved inorganic P from the sediment (BEN_P):

-$$BUR_P = RR_P - BEN_P \tag{1}$$
+$$BUR{P} = RR{P} - BEN{P}, \tag{1}$$

 where RR_P is the detritus flux from the ocean (in P units).
-BEN_P was calculated locally by a "transfer function", which parameterizes sediment/water exchange of P as a function of the rain rate of organic matter and the bottom water O2 concentration.
-Preferential P release, relative to carbon (C), is observed in sediments overlain by O2-depleted bottom waters (Ingall and Jahnke, 1994).
-Benthic P release was dependent on the dissolved inorganic carbon release (BEN_C) from organic matter degradation in the sediment and the C:P regeneration ratio $r{C,P}$ (Wallmann, 2010; equation 2):
+BEN_P was calculated locally by a "transfer function", which parameterizes sediment/water exchange of P as a function of the rain rate of organic matter and the bottom water O_2 concentration.
+Preferential P release, relative to carbon (C), is observed in sediments overlain by O_2 -depleted bottom waters (Ingall and Jahnke, 1994).
+Benthic P release was dependent on the dissolved inorganic carbon release (BEN_C) from organic matter degradation in the sediment and the C: P regeneration ratio $r{C:P}$ (Wallmann, 2010; Eq.
+2):